|« PreviousNext »|

 If you want to, you can extend the number of parameters.
 For information about extending parameters, see Option_settings.

 To access the Container/.NET Options panel for your AWS Elastic Beanstalk application

 In AWS Toolkit for Visual Studio, expand the AWS Elastic Beanstalk node and your application node.

 In AWS Explorer, double-click your AWS Elastic Beanstalk environment.

 At the bottom of the Overview pane, click the Configuration tab.

 Under Container, you can configure container options.

 You can choose the version of .NET Framework for your application.
-Choose either 2.0 or 4.0 in the Target runtime drop-down menu.
+Choose either 2.0 or 4.0 for Target runtime.
 Select Enable 32-bit Applications if you want to enable 32-bit applications.